Comparing Competition Levels in College Sports

 - Financial need

 There are financial aid options at every institution.
-NCAA DI and DIII schools offer athletic scholarships along with most schools that participate in the NAIA, NWAC, and NJCAA.
+NCAA DI and DII schools offer athletic scholarships along with most schools that participate in the NAIA, NWAC, and NJCAA.
 While NCAA DIII programs don’t offer athletic scholarships, they do offer competitive academic scholarships and other financial aid packages to student-athletes.

 Finding schools and considering where to play can be challenging.
 With their coaches and support system, athletes must evaluate the future based on their realistic skill level.
 It is important for athletes to understand the different levels of competition so that they can make informed and honest decisions about where they belong.